 While wavelet-based histograms have very little CPU and storage cost at query optimization time, rebuilding a histogram when the underlying data distribution changes is usually very expensive since it involves scanning or sampling the data and performing the wavelet decomposition from scratch.
-To make the wavelet-based histogram the histogram of choice for future database optimizers, we have one more important step to go, namely, designing efficient dynamic maintenance methods for both one-dimensional and multidimensional wavelet-based histograms, and we accomplish that goal in this paper.
+To make the wavelet-based histogram the histogram of choice for future database optimizers, one important step is to design efficient dynamic maintenance methods for both one-dimensional and multidimensional wavelet-based histograms, and we accomplish that goal in this paper.